grimme-lab/qc2-teaching/doc/apps-ex.rst

 .. hint::

    - The calculations with quadruple-|zeta| basis can be quite time consuming.
-Be sure to use the correct symmetry in the ``$symmetry`` block.
+Exploiting the symmetry by choosing the correct point group in the ``$symmetry`` block might accelerate the calculations.

    - Remember that you have to perform a HF single-point calculation (using ``ridft``) before you can start the MP2 calculation with ``ricc2`` in the same directory.